vm70920/Project_0/ansible/README.md

 Using ansible playbook on EC2 AMI Linux:

+Clone repository into users home directory.

-Beofre running ansible playbook:
+Before running ansible playbook:

-To check if ansible package is installed run: ansible --version
+To check if ansible package is installed run:
+  $ ansible --version

-In case if ansible packege is not installed on host (for EC2 AMI Linux) run: sudo pip install ansible
+In case if ansible packege is not installed on host (for EC2 AMI Linux) run:
+  $ sudo pip install ansible

-After installation completed run: ansible-playbook setup_webserver.yml --check
+After installation completed run:
+  $ ansible-playbook setup_webserver.yml --check

-In case of successful validation run: ansible-playbook setup_webserver.yml
+In case of successful validation run:
+  $ ansible-playbook setup_webserver.yml